mdn/translated-content/files/zh-cn/mozilla/add-ons/webextensions/api/webnavigation/index.md

 - Additionally:

   - `{{WebExtAPIRef("webNavigation.onCreatedNavigationTarget", "onCreatedNavigationTarget")}}` is fired before `onBeforeNavigate` if the browser needed to create a new tab or window for the navigation (for example, because the user opened a link in a new tab).
-  - {{WebExtAPIRef("webNavigation.onHistoryStateUpdated", "onHistoryStateUpdated")}} is fired if a page uses the [history API](http://diveintohtml5.info/history.html) to update the URL displayed in the browser's location bar.
+  - {{WebExtAPIRef("webNavigation.onHistoryStateUpdated", "onHistoryStateUpdated")}} is fired if a page uses the [history API (2011)](http://diveintohtml5.info/history.html) to update the URL displayed in the browser's location bar.
   - {{WebExtAPIRef("webNavigation.onReferenceFragmentUpdated", "onReferenceFragmentUpdated")}} is fired if the [fragment identifier](https://en.wikipedia.org/wiki/Fragment_identifier) for a page is changed.
   - {{WebExtAPIRef("webNavigation.onErrorOccurred", "onErrorOccurred")}} can be fired at any point.